dhargitai/szepulhu/README.md

 # szepul.hu Setup

-Please follow the below steps to get started, if you encounter any issues installing the dependencies or provisioning the vm please check the [Common Issues](#common-issues) section first.
+Please follow the below steps to get started, if you encounter any issues installing the dependencies or provisioning the VM please check the [Common Issues](#common-issues) section first.

 ## Clone the project